Positive SSL

 Migrant Banking

-As mentioned above, the “Big 4” have a simple account opening process that allows someone to open an account from overseas from between 3-12 months (depending on the bank) before you arrive in Australia.
+As mentioned above, only Commonwealth Bank has an account opening process that allows someone to open an account from overseas from 14 days before you arrive in Australia.

 The Process to Open an Australian Bank Account from overseas: